kuzzleio/kuzzle/doc/2/guides/introduction/1-what-is-kuzzle/index.md

 code: false
 type: page
 title: What is Kuzzle
-description: Why are we spending so much time developing Kuzzle
+description: Why are we spending so much time developing this backend?
 order: 100
 ---